thefutureseer/algorithms/README.md

 # algorithms
-constructing a list of algorithms
+Constructing a list of algorithms